syntasso/kratix-docs/docs/main/03-quick-start.md

 kubectl apply --filename https://raw.githubusercontent.com/syntasso/kratix/main/samples/postgres/postgres-promise.yaml
 ```

-Installing the Promise will eventually start the Postgres Operator on your Cluster.
+Installing the Promise will eventually start the Postgres Operator on your cluster.
 You
 can verify by running:

 ```console